 This picture, is exactly what you should see when someone tells you they swan with a whale shark.
 They should be behind or to the side of the whale shark, at least 3m away and the whale shark should not be at a 45 degree angle upwards towards the surface.

-Having an online platform, no matter how big or small in my opinion comes with a moral responsibility.
-I am by no means an animal rights activist, I love animals but wearing leather and eating chicken would make me somewhat of a hypocrite if I were to call myself one, I do however really care about the welfare of wild and endangered species and the importance of leaving nature natural.
+Having an online platform, no matter how big or small in my opinion comes with a moral responsibility and as you by now may know, I am especially passionate about the welfare of wild and endangered species and the importance of protecting our marine life.

-With this in mind, after recently snorkelling with wild whale sharks in The Maldives I wanted to dedicate an article to these beautiful and majestic creatures and highlight a few home truths you may have seen on social media.
+With this in mind, after recently snorkelling with wild whale sharks in The Maldives I wanted to dedicate an article to these beautiful and majestic creatures and highlight a few home truths you may have seen over the past few years on social media.

 Whale sharks are the largest fish in the world, they are a member of the shark family but for me they are best described as the gentle giant of the sea.
 They glide through the waters beautifully and despite their sheer size they are the most docile and serene marine life I have ever seen.

 I encountered these majestic creatures whilst on a Whale Shark Safari with The Conrad Maldives last week.
-Whale Sharks are super hard to find, I have been on half a dozen safaris before and never been lucky enough to spot one, they are first of all incredibly rare and they have specific migration patterns so seeing one really is, a once in a lifetime experience.
+Whale Sharks are super hard to find, in fact I have been on half a dozen safaris before now and had never been lucky enough to see one.
+They are first of all incredibly rare and they have specific migration patterns so encountering one really is, a once in a lifetime experience.

-When searching for the whale sharks we took the boat out to their familiar area and simply waited for our skippers to spot one on the surface of the ocean.
-When you see them you have just moments to fin up and jump in before they take to deeper waters.
-It’s an exhilarating few minutes and by the time you jump in the water your heart is racing faster than if you’ve just run a mile!
-In stark contrast, as soon as you see the Whale Shark gliding through the waters you are instantly calmed down, I have honestly never felt more ‘Zen’ than when I saw the largest fish in the world swimming towards me.
+When searching for the whale sharks we took the boat out to their familiar area and simply waited for our skippers to spot a shadow on the surface of the ocean.
+When we were lucky enough to see one (as you’ll have already gauged by these pictures!) we had just moments to fin up and jump in before they took to deeper waters.
+It’s an exhilarating few minutes and by the time you jump into the water your heart is racing faster than if you’ve just run a mile!
+In stark contrast, as soon as you see the Whale Shark gliding through the waters you are instantly soothed into a calming state, I have honestly never felt more ‘zen’ than when swimming with one.
+Their sheer size and beauty is breathtaking to see underwater and in all my years of diving I was never so touched by a member of the marine world swimming side by side with me.
 It was an indescribable feeling that I doubt will ever be matched!

 *These photos do not do the amazing whale sharks justice as they were screen shotted from a video, with wild animals there is no messing about when it comes to photography, you have to make the snap decision to video or take still pictures, my snorkelling buddies and I all opted for video!

-So here’s where the article turns from a mermaids tale to something a little more serious.
+So here’s where the article turns from a dreamy mermaids tale to something a little more serious.

-I have recently seen a number of instagram pictures, tweets and blog articles about swimming with the Whale Sharks in Oslob, The Phillipines and it sends chills down my spine each time!
+I have recently seen a number of instagram pictures, tweets and blog articles about swimming with the Whale Sharks in Oslob, The Phillipines and to tel you the truth, knowing what I now know, it sends chills down my spine.
 At this particular location the locals feed the Whale Sharks to attract them to the tourists boats so that they can then jump in and swim with them, touch them and get that infamous selfie with them.

 At first glance it may seem very inviting, the opportunity to swim with these wild animals that are usually encountered on luck and luck alone.
 Getting that perfect picture of you swimming up close to the biggest fish in the world – I get it.
 However, there is so much more than meets the eye in these famous captures.